bharadwajyarlagadda/korona/docs/guide.rst

 User's Guide
 ============

-korona helps you to build html pages.
+Korona helps you to build html pages.

-korona also helps you to build individual html tags.
+Korona also helps you to build individual html tags.

 <a>
 ---

-korona supports some of the anchor tag attributes like:
+Korona supports some of the anchor tag attributes like:

 - ``charset``
 - ``coords``